The onset of winter shouldn’t mean you wind up in bed with a runny nose and a subscription to Lemsip. Here’s how to stay well over the colder months

 5. Stay hydrated

-It’s good to get your house in order before the long winter months sap your energy and motivation, so get all the family involved in household chores.
-Remove any winter mould from your environment as mould can trigger nasal congestion, sneezing, coughing, wheezing, respiratory infections and worsen asthma and allergic conditions.
+It’s good to get your house in order to help maintain your health, so get all the family involved in household chores.
+Remove any winter mould from your environment as it can trigger nasal congestion, sneezing, coughing, wheezing, respiratory infections and worsen asthma and allergic conditions.

 7. Stop smoking